kusamanetwork/userguide/docs/start/dot-holders.md

 After inputting your Kusama address under "Mapping Account", click the "Map" button.

-**NOTE**: Before signing the transaction in your wallet, ensure that the destination is the mainnet claims contract, `0x9a1B58399EdEBd0606420045fEa0347c24fB86c2`, and that the transaction data includes your eth wallet address, and the hex-encoded public key (which you can verify using the claims dapp).
+**NOTE**: Before signing the transaction in your wallet, ensure that the destination is the mainnet claims contract, `0x9a1B58399EdEBd0606420045fEa0347c24fB86c2`, and that the transaction data includes your eth wallet address, and the hex-encoded public key (which you can verify using the claims dapp). **Please exercise caution if you choose to use a third-party app to make your claim!**

 After signing the transaction and broadcasting it, once the transaction is mined, you are finished!
 When the Kusama network starts you will already have the balance of KSM in your Kusama address.